In this podcast, Fr. Javier del Castillo invites us to reflect on how love makes God visible in the world because God gives himself entirely to us.

 Jesus prepared the disciples to bear fruit as they began to evangelize.
 We too must prepare for evangelizing as well.
 During the season of lent let us practice being in the presence of Jesus; to be in constant prayer.
 In the early church St. Paul taught, to “Put on Christ”.
 In order for this […]

-During this season of lent we are called by the Church to repent of our sins and turn back to the gospels.
-The Gospel of Luke makes it clear that all are being addressed when Jesus gives instructions on how to be his disciples, “Then Jesus said to all of them, “If anyone would come […]
+During this season of Lent, the Church calls us to repent of our sins and turn back to the Gospel.
+The Gospel of Luke makes it clear that all are being addressed when Jesus gives instructions on how to be his disciples: “Then Jesus said to all of them, ‘If anyone would come after […]

 “Come to me, all you who labor and are burdened, and I will give you rest.
 Take my yoke upon you and learn from me, for I am meek and humble of heart; and you will find rest for yourselves.
 For my yoke is easy, and my burden light.”
 (Matthew 11:28-30) Fr.
 Peter Armenio, […]